mjanssen/aural/README.md

   volume: 1, // Sets the volume for the sound [default 1]
   frequencyDivider: 128, // Automatically devide the frequency by given number [default 128]
-  startAt: 0, // Start playing audio from a certain second [default 0] }
+  startAt: 0, // Start playing audio from a certain second [default 0]
+  ios: 1, // When this boolean is set, music won't be started by default.
+Call audio.start() afterwards to start playing }
 ```